SummerOf2021/Android-Image-Classification/README.md

 # Introduction:

 The following document describe a mini project to build an Android application with backend service for image recognition, the application responsible of sending an image to the backend service which will do the image recognition and response with the results.
+The application is using HTTPS to authenticate the server and API seceret key to authenticate the user.
+We're using the known model resnet for the image classification

 # Overview: